049 / Kauman, Ketapang, West Kalimantan

 Ketapang suffers from haze from the wildfires, illegal mining and floods due to deforestation.
 Besides implementing our Eco-games and Eco-activities, Mrs. Desy Jayanti plans to create a book club and teach children how to make compost or how to upcycle rubbish.

-This Eco-library is entirely funded by Dan Frolec through green-books.org’s crowdfunding campaign at startsomegood.com.
+This Eco-Education Center is entirely funded by Dan Frolec through green-books.org’s crowdfunding campaign at startsomegood.com.

 Generous donation from supporter like you have funded more than 80 Eco-Education Centers across Indonesia.
 Join the movement by donating today.